Hedging a sold Knock-Out (KO) option with a Risk Reversal (RR) in layman’s terms…

 The bank identifies that while it does not have a payout obligation if the KO option is knocked out due to the barrier being reached, it is exposed to the risk of potential losses associated with the sold KO call option.

-The bank also inherits a risk known as “vanna » which refers to the sensitivity of the option’s delta to changes in implied volatility.
-To manage vega risk and skew exposure, the bank decides to employ a risk reversal strategy.
-Notably, the sold put helps mitigate vanna risk that arises from selling KO options.
+The bank also inherits a risk known as vanna, which refers to the sensitivity of the option’s delta to changes in implied volatility.
+To manage vega risk and skew exposure, the bank employs a risk reversal strategy.
+The sold put helps mitigate vanna risk arising from selling KO options.
 As the stock price moves, the vanna risk in the sold put is offset by the vanna in the bought call, leading to a more stable overall position.

-- The bank buys call options on Stock XYZ with a similar expiry and strike price as the sold KO call option.
-Buying call options introduces a long vega position, helping to offset potential losses from the sold KO call option due to increased implied volatility.
+• Buying Call Options: The bank buys call options on Stock XYZ with a similar expiry and strike price as the sold KO call option.
+This introduces a long vega position, helping offset potential losses from the sold KO call option due to increased implied volatility.

-- Additionally, the bank sells put options on Stock XYZ with the same expiry and a strike price of $100.
-Selling put options introduces a short vega position and also helps manage skew exposure due to the combination of different strike levels.
+• Selling Put Options: The bank sells put options on Stock XYZ with the same expiry and a strike price of $100.
+This introduces a short vega position and helps manage skew exposure from the combination of different strike levels.

 Barrier Not Reached:

-- The bank monitors its vega and skew risk exposures through the combined positions of the sold KO call option, the bought call options, and the sold put options from the risk reversal.
+• The bank monitors its vega and skew risk exposures through the combined positions of the sold KO call option, the bought call options, and the sold put options from the risk reversal strategy.

 Barrier Reached:

-- The bank does not have a payout obligation in this scenario.
-It still faces the risk of potential losses associated with the sold option.
+• The bank does not have a payout obligation in this scenario but still faces the risk of potential losses associated with the sold option.